+Academic Probation

-- Academic Probation The student's academic performance has been extremely unsatisfactory, or his/her overall academic average has continued to be below the minimum requirements for graduation.
+The student's academic performance has been extremely unsatisfactory, or his/her overall academic average has continued to be below the minimum requirements for graduation.
 A student on Academic Probation will be assigned an academic advisor by his/her home faculty and will not be permitted to register for courses in the following semester without the approval of the academic advisor.
-The home faculty may also require a student on Academic Probation to take a reduced study load and/or to fulfil specific conditions such as GPA attainments in the following - Academic Suspension A student who cannot benefit from course registration in the next semester/term may be suspended for an approved period of not less than one semester.
+The home faculty may also require a student on Academic Probation to take a reduced study load and/or to fulfil specific conditions such as GPA attainments in the following

+Academic Suspension

+A student who cannot benefit from course registration in the next semester/term may be suspended for an approved period of not less than one semester.
 Academic Suspension is designed to provide the student with an opportunity to resolve the problems that are preventing him/her from making academic progress.
-On return from his/her suspension, the student may be given the opportunity for one additional course repeat in each failed course to recover failure(s). - 12.2 The following standing is used for operational purposes: - Review A temporary status indicating that a student's performance is unsatisfactory and has been referred to the student's home faculty for determining if a decision on academic standing needs to be made. - 12.3 The decision of an academic standing will be determined at the end of a semester for students who are in academic difficulty and have taken courses to a total of more than three credit units on the basis of their last academic standing (if any) and the GPAs attained at the time when the decision is made.
+On return from his/her suspension, the student may be given the opportunity for one additional course repeat in each failed course to recover failure(s).

+12.2 The following standing is used for operational purposes:

+Review A temporary status indicating that a student's performance is unsatisfactory and has been referred to the student's home faculty for determining if a decision on academic standing needs to be made.

+12.3 The decision of an academic standing will be determined at the end of a semester for students who are in academic difficulty and have taken courses to a total of more than three credit units on the basis of their last academic standing (if any) and the GPAs attained at the time when the decision is made.
 Detailed rules are as follows:

-Last Academic Standing SGPA CGPA Academic/Operational Standing Nil 1.00 to 1.69 and 1.00 to 4.30 Academic warning 0 to 0.99 or 0 to 0.99 Review Academic warning 1.70 to 4.30 and 0 to 1.69 Academic warning 0 to 1.69 and Any Review Academic Probation/ Academic suspension 0 to 1.69 or 0 to 1.69 Review
+Last Academic GPAs attained at the time of decision Academic/ Standing SGPA CGPA Operational Standing 1.70 to 4.3 and 1.70 to 4.3 Satisfactory progress Satisfactory progress 1.00 to 1.69 and 1.00 to 4.3 Academic warning 0 to 0.99 or 0 to 0.99 Review 1.70 to 4.30 and 1.70 to 4.30 Satisfactory progress Academic warning 1.70 to 4.30 and 0 to 1.69 Academic warning 0 to 1.69 and Any Review

+Academic Probation/ Academic 1.70 to 4.30 and 1.70 and 4.30 Satisfactory progress

+0 to 1.69 or 0 to 1.69 Review

+suspension 0 00 200

-- 12.4 In making decisions on a student's academic standing, the Examination Board has the right, upon the recommendation of the student's home faculty, to make exceptions from the above rules. - 12.5 If so required by the Examination Board, an academic standing decision may also be specially determined for a particular student at the end of the SummerTerm.
+- 12.4 In making decisions on a student's academic standing, the Examination Board has the right, upon the recommendation of the student's home faculty, to make exceptions from the above rules. - 12.5 If so required by the Examination Board, an academic standing decision may also be specially determined for a particular student at the end of the Summer Term.